 Help distribute fliers and posters and publicize show to the community (as well as program ad sales information and contacting schools).
 Supervise the publicity table and student tours during the shows.
 Will need to work with the CYT Chicago marketing team.

 : Before the show, during shows at PR table, can divide up time and responsibilities among the team.

 Takes photos during dress rehearsals; helps process parents’ order for these photos.
 Takes photos for program.

 Production Assistant —

 Oversee all the above committees.
-Work closely with the Area Coordinator and the Director in all aspects of the show production.
+Work closely with the Chapter Coordinator and the Director in all aspects of the show production.
 Someone who enjoys all aspects of theater, works well with people, and is organized.
-(Not applicable in Kenosha chapter.)

 During rehearsals through end of show.